ibm-cloud-security/appid-serversdk-nodejs/README.md

 	cb(null, obj);
 });

-// Login endpoint.
-Will redirect browser to login widget app.get(LOGIN_URL, passport.authenticate(WebAppStrategy.STRATEGY_NAME, {
+// Explicit login endpoint.
+Will always redirect browser to login widget due to {forceLogin: true}.
+If forceLogin is set to false the redirect to login widget will not occur if user is already authenticated app.get(LOGIN_URL, passport.authenticate(WebAppStrategy.STRATEGY_NAME, {
-	successRedirect: LANDING_PAGE_URL
+	successRedirect: LANDING_PAGE_URL,
+	forceLogin: true
 }));

-// Callback to finish authorization process.
-Will retrieve access and identity tokens
+// Callback to finish the authorization process.
+Will retrieve access and identity tokens/
 // from AppID service and redirect to either (in below order)
-// 1. successRedirect as specified in passport.authenticate(name, {successRedirect: "...."}) invocation
-// 2. the original URL of the request that triggered authentication, as persisted in HTTP session under WebAppStrategy.ORIGINAL_URL key.
+// 1. the original URL of the request that triggered authentication, as persisted in HTTP session under WebAppStrategy.ORIGINAL_URL key.
+// 2. successRedirect as specified in passport.authenticate(name, {successRedirect: "...."}) invocation
 // 3. application root ("/")
-app.get(CALLBACK_URL, passport.authenticate(WebAppStrategy.STRATEGY_NAME,{
+app.get(CALLBACK_URL, passport.authenticate(WebAppStrategy.STRATEGY_NAME));
-	successRedirect: LANDING_PAGE_URL
-}));

-// Clears authentication information from session app.get(LOGOUT_URL, function(req, res){
+// Logout endpoint.
+Clears authentication information from session app.get(LOGOUT_URL, function(req, res){
 	WebAppStrategy.logout(req);
 	res.redirect(LANDING_PAGE_URL);
 });

-// userinfo endpoint, used by the web app to retrieve current user app.get("/userinfo", function(req, res, next){
-	var user = req.user;
-	if (user) {
-		res.json(user);
-	} else {
-		res.status(401).send("unauthorized");
-	}
-});

 // Protected area.
-Will return a page with user information.
-Protected by WebAppStrategy
-// In case of attempt to open this page without authenticating first will redirect to login page
-// Before redirecting to the login page the WebAppStrategy.ensureAuthenticated() method will
+If current user is not authenticated - redirect to the login widget will be returned.
-// persist original request URL to HTTP session under WebAppStrategy.ORIGINAL_URL key. app.get("/protected", WebAppStrategy.ensureAuthenticated(LOGIN_URL), function(req, res){
+// In case user is authenticated - a page with current user information will be returned. app.get("/protected", passport.authenticate(WebAppStrategy.STRATEGY_NAME), function(req, res){
 	res.json(req.user);
 });

+// Start the server!
+app.listen(process.env.PORT || 1234);
 ```

 #### Anonymous login